 Windows isn’t the only one with a task manager, as Google Chrome has one built-in too, which can be summoned with the above shortcut.

-The task manager is a great way to track down memory-hogging tabs, so you can quickly shut them down and speed things up a bit.
+The task manager is a great way to track down memory-hogging tabs so that you can quickly shut them down and speed things up a bit.

 Don’t feel like using your trusty mouse to switch between tabs?
 Then simply use Ctrl and a number to switch to that tab.